clarity-h2020/scenario-analysis/README.md

         },
 ```

+The request is made in method `emikatRestApi.getImpactScenario` in [drupalService.js](https://github.com/clarity-h2020/scenario-analysis/blob/dev/app/scripts/services/drupalService.js).

 ###  ICC DATA Vector

 The "ICC DATA Vector" (Indicators, Criteria and Cost) is the internal JSON data format of the scenario analysis application.
-The method `emikatHelper.transformImpactScenario` in [drupalService.js](https://github.com/clarity-h2020/scenario-analysis/blob/dev/app/scripts/services/drupalService.js) is responsible for transforming the proprietary EMIKAT API response to an "ICC DATA Vector".
-If the EMIKAT format changes or new indicators are added, the code has to be updated accordingly.
-Also the Indicator Groups, the units, the format of values, the icons, etc. are defined in this method.
+The method `emikatHelper.transformImpactScenario` in [drupalService.js](https://github.com/clarity-h2020/scenario-analysis/blob/dev/app/scripts/services/drupalService.js) is responsible for transforming the proprietary EMIKAT API response to an "ICC DATA Vector". **If the EMIKAT format changes or new indicators are added, the code has to be updated accordingly.** Also the Indicator Groups, the units, the format of values, the icons, etc. are defined in this method.
 An example of a transformed EMIKAT response into the ICC JSON format looks like:

 ```JSON
 [